 On 12/16/10, Senate Majority Leader Reid filed cloture on the DREAM Act (H.R.
 5281) setting the bill up for the critical cloture vote in the Senate expected for Saturday, December 18.
 The Senate will need 60 votes for the DREAM Act to move forward.

 This is the vote we've all been waiting for.
 With only days left in the lame duck session of Congress, there won't be another chance.
-You must continue making calls and sending emails to all Senators to urge them to vote "yes" on DREAM when the Senate brings it up for a vote.

 All congressional offices should be contacted, but if you live in these states, we REALLY need your support because one of your Senators is a SWING VOTE on DREAM!ALASKA: Murkowski